by Andrew Robinson

 Part 2

-Read a review of the retrospective in The Lancet
+Read my review of the retrospective in The Lancet

 vii. video essay about the making of Satyajit Ray's Apu Trilogy contributed as an extra on the DVD release of the film in the Criterion Collection (2015)